vanHeemstraSystems/flask-sqlalchemy-at-scale/300/500/100/README.md

 You import the ```bp``` blueprint object from the main blueprint and rename it to ```main_bp``` for readability.
 Then you use the ```app.register_blueprint()``` method to register this main blueprint for Flask to treat as part of the application.

-With the development server running, navigate to the following URL:
+With the development server running, navigate to the following URL (**Note**: You may need to restart the server):

 ```
 http://127.0.0.1:5000